Agama bocourti

 Agama bocourti, also known commonly as Bocourt's agama, is a small species of lizard in the family Agamidae.
 The species is native to West Africa.

 Etymology

 The specific name, bocourti, is in honor of French zoologist Marie Firmin Bocourt.

 Geographic range

-A. bocourti is found in Gambia and Senegal.
+Agama bocourti is found in Gambia and Senegal.

 Habitat

-The preferred natural habitat of A. bocourti is unknown.
+The preferred natural habitat of Agama bocourti is unknown.